sage-code/maj/basic.md

 A word can have a specialized role in a sentence.

 * Nouns are finalized with {"a","e","y"} or any consonant;
-* Verbs are finalized with suffix "u", "ure", "ufu", "upa", "ugo";
+* Verbs are finalized with suffix "u", "ure", "ufu", "upa";
 * Adjectives are finalized with "o" or any consonant;
 * Adverbs are finalized with vowel "o" or any consonant;
 * Pronouns are monosyllabic, 2 or 3 letter long;